Glossary

 Weakened

-While you are weakened, all your ability power rolls and tests (but not resistance rolls) take a bane.
+While you are weakened, all your power rolls take a bane.

 Winded